Home Learn NPS vs Mutual Funds- Which is Better?

 Tax BenefitsBoth offer tax advantages.
 NPS allows higher deductions.NPS offers substantial deductions.

-Equity AllocationELSS focused on equities for potential high returns.NPS has lower equity allocation.
+Equity AllocationELSS focused on equities for potential high returns.NPS has a lower equity allocation.

 Management CostsMutual funds have varying expense ratios.NPS has a cost-effective 0.1% fee.